 The 2015 percentage of 64.8 is the lowest since 1989, and it's below the long-term average for Florida.
+First-quarter data for 2016 shows a further decline to 64.7%.

+Residential Rental

+Vacancies Tightening

-Residential Rental Vacancies Tightening Strongly in 2015 Calendar Year-to-Date; Price Pressure Starting to Appear
+Strongly in 2015; Price

+Pressure Starting to

+Appear